-Propped up by his outstretched arms, his vacant red-eyes fell over the six empty and six full shot glasses spread out on the table in front of him.
+Propped up by his arms, his vacant red-eyes fell over the six empty and six full shot glasses spread out on the table in front of him.

 His eyes dropped to the photo on the table; a three inch by two inch smiling headshot of the love of his life, and up until recently, the woman he planned to marry.
 He lifted the photo and collapsed back into his chair.
 His shoulders slumped as his glazed eyes never left the small photo perched in his fingertips.

 Luke's face tightened.
 With a defiant shake of his head, he ripped the photograph in half, then flicked the pieces across the table.

 Maybe he was reluctantly toasting the sudden end of their relationship, or maybe he simply tried to numb the hurt, but as the fractured photo floated to the table, Luke lifted shot number eight and quickly downed it, then forcefully slammed the empty glass back onto the table.

 Luke’s eyes shifted to his gold shield.
 He lifted it from the table and cupped it in his hand.
 It was now all he had left, but it too was under threat of being taken away.

 He lifted up shot number nine.
 He rolled the glass through his fingers as his thoughts rewound back to his Lieutenant’s threats.
 His bleary focus returned to the raised shot glass sitting perched in his fingertips.

 His thoughts went blank.
 ‘Fuck my life…’ he blurted then drained the glass in one gulp.